JIMMYOOOPS/dolphin_tracker/README.md

 Set GitHub Action environment secrets according to .env file, easingthemes/ssh-deploy@main and appleboy/ssh-action@master guidance and setup database according to SQL dump file.

 ## Sighting records data pipeline
-Sighting Documents should be converted to utf 16 encoded csv files running node ./utils/createsightdata.js which saves the results in the database.
+Sighting Documents should be converted to utf 16 encoded csv files running "node ./utils/createsightdata.js" which saves the results in the database.

 ## Technologies